efhart4/Estimating-Variation-in-a-Sticky-Information-Phillips-Curve/README.md

-# Time Variation in the Sticky Information Phillips Curve Research
+# Time Variation in the Sticky Information Phillips Curve

 ## Overview
 This repository contains the files and data related to the research paper titled "Time Variation in the Sticky Information Phillips Curve."
 The paper explores the dynamics of inflation using a Sticky Information Phillips Curve (SIPC).